Nociception/log_vs_lin_scale_on_scatter/README.md

 - **Dynamic Correlation and P-Values**:
   - Computation and display of correlation coefficients and p-values for all available time periods (right sections of the figure).
-  - Middle rith-side graph: Visualize the correlation difference across time.
+  - Middle rigth-side graph: Visualize the correlation difference across time.

 - **Annotations and Highlighting**:
   - Hover over points or curves for detailed annotations.